0

-A person applies wood stain to a garden table.
+A man applies an oil stain to a wooden table.

 Oil stains do not fully waterproof wood.
 Waterproofing wood treatments like Roxil Wood Protection Cream provide protection against water ingress.
 Combined with Roxil Coloured Wood Stain Preserver, it protects against most types of wood damage.